ekite57/frpbot/README.md

 # FRPBot
-a bot I wrote so everyone can pin messages in a QQ group.
+a bot I wrote so everyone can pin messages in a QQ group. shitcode warning: if your IQ is larger than 0.1, then please don't view any code within this repo

 ## Usage
 to pin a message, reply to it and type `!pin` or `！pin`